 This post is going to be relevant to those organizations whose Dynamics GP environment has multicurrency enabled.
 However, for everyone else, when transacting in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.

 In many transaction and inquiry windows, there are options for selecting whether the view will be the "Functional" currency or the "Originating" currency.

 - Functional = the primary currency for the company database and accounting records, i.e., the company's base currency.
 In my example, using Fabrikam Ltd., the functional currency is US Dollars.

 - Originating = the currency of the transaction itself.
 The originating currency can be the same as the functional, or another currency entirely if multicurrency is enabled.

 For the sake of this post, I will ignore the "Reporting" rate.
 I haven't seen that used in practice myself, so I won't confuse the post with that detail.

 Which one should I select?

 In my opinion, for most data entry users, the correct selection is to have it on Originating.
-My rationale is when you are entering a transaction in another currency, it’s typically because you have an invoice or a quote or something in your hand with the currency units referenced in that currency (dollars, pounds, yen, etc.).
+My rationale is when entering a transaction in another currency, it's typically because there is an invoice or a quote or something with the dollar units referenced in that currency (dollars, pounds, yen, etc.).
 It is far simpler for the users to enter the transaction in that currency directly, right from that source document.
-If your exchange rates are set up to default in an exchange rate, the user doesn’t need to know what the exchange rate is nor what the functional currency amount is, as that is pure math that the system will calculate.
+If exchange rates are set up to default in an exchange rate, the user doesn't need to know what the exchange rate is nor what the functional currency amount is, as that is pure math that the system will calculate.

 In my example, I have entered a Purchase Order (PO) in Canadian Dollars.
 However, my default settings are to view currency information in the Functional Currency.
 That is the default for new users in Dynamics GP.